alexeichhorn/typegpt/README.md

 ### Output Types

 Your output type can contain string, integer, float, boolean, or lists of these.
 It is also possible to mark elements as optional.
-You can also provide default values.
+Default values can be provided as well.

 #### Example 1
 ```python